On this page

 #Common mistakes (What mistakes are common with Form I-956G?)

-- Submitting original documents when not specifically requested can lead to their destruction.
+- Submitting original documents when not required can lead to their destruction.

-- Submitting forms with pages from different form editions.
+- Submitting forms with pages from different editions.

 Examples (What are examples for Form I-956G?)

-#- A regional center submits Form I-956G with complete documentation of alien investor capital and job creation evidence, resulting in successful maintenance of their designation.
+#- A regional center submitted Form I-956G with comprehensive documentation of investor capital and compliance with labor laws, resulting in continued eligibility under the EB-5 program.

-- A regional center fails to provide evidence of compliance with federal labor laws in their Form I-956G submission, leading to a request for additional information from USCIS.
+- An applicant failed to include evidence of compliance with federal labor laws in their Form I-956G submission, leading to a request for additional information from USCIS.

 Common misconceptions (What misconceptions surround Form I-956G?)